 Crankbaits are to walleye fisherman what shoes are to women.
 We may not need as many as we have, but we have to have them just the same.
+And why not?
+Crankbaits are arguably some of the best lures for walleye.
 While the latest fancy finish or popular color can steal our attention, serious walleye anglers know that having a selection of cranks in various diving depths, floaters, suspenders and profiles is more important as you fish in different parts of the country or as conditions change throughout the season on your favorite lake or river.

 Here are 7 go-to cranks for walleye recommended by tournament professionals and guides that you should have in your walleye tackle regardless of where you fish.